SpacehuhnTech/esp8266_deauther/README.md

 Please check the legal regulations in your country before using it.
 **It is not a frequency jammer as claimed falsely by many people.** Its attack, how it works and how to protect against it is described above.
 It uses valid Wi-Fi frames described in the official 802.11 standard and doesn't block or disrupt any other communications or frequencies.

-Any redistributing, advertising or selling of this project as "jammer" without clearly stating it as a pentesting device for testing purposes only, is prohibited!
+Referring to this project as "jammer" is prohibited!
+Name the project by its correct name.

 My intention with this project is to draw more attention to this issue.
 This attack shows how vulnerable the 802.11 Wi-Fi standard is and that it has to be fixed.
-**A solution is already there, why don’t we use it?**
+**A solution is already there, why don't we use it?**

 ## Videos